Firehed/ESP8266-Epson-Projector/README.md

-# ESP8266-Optoma-Projector
+# ESP8266-Epson-Projector
-Control an Optoma projector over wifi with an ESP8266
+Control an Epson projector over wifi with an ESP8266

 ## Goals